 The kids can visit with Santa, take a ride on the Christmas Glow trackless train, or play on the LED swings and hopscotch, while you listen to live music and enjoy festive drinks and food.
 There’s also a Christmas market for buying unique gifts made by local artisans and boutique businesses.
 It’s festive fun for the whole family, and one of the few holiday events that spill into January.

-Starting in November, visitors to the Toronto Zoo can take a luminous walk into the planet’s future, called Terra Luna: An Enchanted Night Walk into a Bright Future.
+Visitors to the Toronto Zoo can take a luminous walk into the planet’s future, called Terra Lumina: An Enchanted Night Walk into a Bright Future.
 Passing through a portal, you’ll be transported to a fantastical vision of the year 2099 when humans have learned to live in harmony with nature and protect the planet.

 Also new in Toronto for the holidays, the first-ever Toronto Vegan Christmas Market premiers on December 14, and is going to be a “celebration of peace, love and compassion for all beings – humans as well as animals.”
 Under one roof at the Ontario Heritage Centre, there will be vendors selling a wide variety of vegan products: from pastries and chocolate treats to cosmetic products and soaps to clothing – all made without animal exploitation.
 General admission is free, but bring pocket money in case you see something that catches your eye.
 Fun for vegan and “veg-curious” shoppers alike!